farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 > Between the Indus and the Hydaspes lies Taxila, a city which is large and has most excellent laws.
 > **Strabo, Geographica**

-I recently had an opportunity to explore Taxila and some of the numerous archeological sites it hosts.
-It's a place with a long and incredibly rich history, teeming with juicy remnants of the past.
-I hope to give you a taste of it in this post.
+I recently had a chance to explore Taxila and the numerous archeological sites it hosts.
+It's a place with a long and incredibly rich history.
+I hope to share some of it with you in this post.

 ## Etymological Origins